learning-zone/javascript-basics/README.md

         navigator.serviceWorker.controller.postMessage("hi");
     } else {
         // No, register a service worker to control pages like us.
-        // Note that it won't control this instance of this page, it only takes effect
+        // Note that it won\'t control this instance of this page, it only takes effect
         // for pages in its scope loaded *after* It is installed. navigator.serviceWorker.register("service-worker.js")
             .then(function(registration) {